 TripAdvisor

-Tripadvisor helps hundreds of millions of people each month become better travelers, from planning to booking to taking a trip.
-Travelers across the globe use the Tripadvisor site and app to discover where to stay, what to do and where to eat based on guidance from those who have been there before.
-With more than 1 billion reviews and opinions of nearly 8 million businesses, travelers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants and discover great places nearby.
-Find available offers and booking your accommodation here.
+TripAdvisor helps hundreds of millions of people each month become better travelers, from planning to booking to taking a trip.
+Travelers across the globe use the Tripadvisor site and app to discover where to stay, what to do, and where to eat based on guidance from those who have been there before.
+With more than 1 billion reviews and opinions of nearly 8 million businesses, travelers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants, and discover great places nearby.
+Find available offers and book your accommodation on TripAdvisor.

 Ferryscanner

-For ferry tickets to all of Greece as well as destinations like Italy, France, Spain etc. Immediate service and cooperation with the largest services in Greece.
+For ferry tickets to all of Greece as well as destinations like Italy, France, Spain, etc. Immediate service and cooperation with the largest services in Greece.
+For routes and prices, look at Ferryscanner.